LappalainenLab/lorals/README.rst

     process_vcf.sh

 We provide this script in order to obtain a per-individual VCF file, filtered to only include heterozygous SNP variants.
+Make sure your VCF only contains 1 and 0 before running this or you might encounter problems further downstream.
 This script will perform these actions:

 1. Filter VCF to only contain biallelic variants
 2. Split a VCF containing records for multiple individuals into one VCF per individual and tabix the files